Cenomanian–Turonian boundary event: Enhanced phosphorus recycling

 The phosphorus retention ability of seafloor sediments declined during OAE2, revealed by a decline in reactive phosphorus species within OAE2 sediments.
 The mineralisation of seafloor phosphorus into apatite was inhibited by the significantly lower pH of seawater and much warmer temperatures during the Cenomanian and Turonian compared to the present day, which meant that significantly more phosphorus was recycled back into ocean water after being deposited on the sea floor during this time.
 This would have intensified a positive feedback loop in which phosphorus is recycled faster into anoxic seawater compared to oxygen-rich water, which in turn fertilises the water, causes increased eutrophication, and further depletes the seawater of oxygen.
-The influx of volcanically erupted and chemically weathered sulphate into the ocean also inhibited phosphorus burial by increasing hydrogen sulphide production, which hinders the burial of phosphorus through sorption to iron oxyhydroxide phases.
+The influx of volcanically erupted and chemically weathered sulfate into the ocean also inhibited phosphorus burial by increasing hydrogen sulfide production, which hinders the burial of phosphorus through sorption to iron oxyhydroxide phases.
 OAE2 may have occurred during a peak in a 5-6 Myr cycle governing phosphorus availability; at this and other peaks in this oscillation, an increase in chemical weathering would have increased the marine phosphorus inventory and sparked a positive feedback loop of increasing productivity, anoxia, and phosphorus recycling that was only ended by a negative feedback of increased atmospheric oxygenation and wildfire activity that decreased chemical weathering, a feedback which operated on a much longer timescale.
 Enhanced phosphorus recycling would have resulted in an abundance of nitrogen fixing bacteria, increasing the availability of yet another limiting nutrient and supercharging primary productivity through nitrogen fixation.
 The ratio of bioavailable nitrogen to bioavailable phosphorus, which is 16:1 in the present, fell precipitously as the ocean transitioned from being oxic and nitrate-dominated to anoxic and ammonium-dominated.
 A potent feedback loop of nitrogen fixation, productivity, deoxygenation, nitrogen removal, and phosphorus recycling was created.
 Bacterial hopanoids indicate populations of nitrogen fixing cyanobacteria were high during OAE2, providing a rich supply of nitrates and nitrites.
 Negative δ15N values reveal the dominance of ammonium through regenerative nutrient loops in the proto-North Atlantic.

-Decreased sulphide oxidation
+Decreased sulfide oxidation

-In the present day, sulphidic waters are generally prevented from spreading throughout the water column by the oxidation of sulphide with nitrate.
-However, during OAE2, the inventory of seawater nitrate was lower, meaning that chemolithoautotrophic oxidation of sulphides with nitrates was inefficient at preventing the spread of euxinia.
+In the present day, sulfidic waters are generally prevented from spreading throughout the water column by the oxidation of sulfide with nitrate.
+However, during OAE2, the inventory of seawater nitrate was lower, meaning that chemolithoautotrophic oxidation of sulfides with nitrates was inefficient at preventing the spread of euxinia.